Spaetzle

 As a native German speaker, I’ll be the first to admit this word is awkward to pronounce!
 The way I’d break it down is “sh-pets-luh.”

-Now that we've got our German lesson let's learn how to make these famous egg noodles.
+Now that we’ve got our German lesson, let’s learn how to make these famous egg noodles.

 And I promise making the recipe is more straightforward than learning German. 🙂

-Why This German Spaetzle Recipe Works
+German Spaetzle Recipe Highlights

-CLASSIC GERMAN FOOD - If you're looking for a traditional, authentic German side dish, these easy German noodles are for you.
+• CLASSIC GERMAN FOOD – If you’re looking for a traditional, authentic German side dish, these easy German noodles are for you.You can serve this delicious side dish with a ton of traditional German foods such as SchnitzelJägerschnitzel, or Goulash.

-INGREDIENTS - I bet you have everything you need in your fridge and pantry.
+• INGREDIENTS – I bet you have everything you need in your fridge and pantry.
 This easy German recipe requires flour, eggs, water, and a little butter.
-And that's it!
+And that’s it!
 If you have nutmeg and fresh parsley, great, but you can also make this recipe without these ingredients.

-KID FRIENDLY - This German pasta dish is popular among grown-ups and kids.
-It's a homemade European version of buttered pasta.
+• KID FRIENDLY – This German pasta dish is popular among grown-ups and kids.
+It’s a homemade European version of buttered pasta.

-ECONOMICS - With food prices through the roof, this recipe is inexpensive.
+• ECONOMICS – With food prices through the roof, this recipe is inexpensive.
 Best of all, you can easily double or triple-batch this recipe.

 RELATED RECIPE – Our German Potato Soup recipe is another easy, inexpensive German recipe.